Travel Money Guide: India

 Jane used ATMs inside banks whenever possible.
 She didn't have any problems finding and using an ATM with her Australian debit card.
 She says some machines took up to 1 minute to process the transaction.
 She says the standard charge was about 200 rupees ($4AUD).

 Where could and couldn't you use these cards?

 Visa and Mastercard cards will be accepted if the business is setup to handle electronic payments.
 American Express cards can be used in high end retailers and businesses only.

 As far as using her card for day to day payments goes, she says there weren't any surprises here, if a place doesn't look like it's going to accept card payments, it probably isn't.

 What's your travel money recommendation for India?

-While Jane says Citibank ATMs can be found in large cities, Citibank don’t have the same number of branches or ATMs as in Australia.
-Having said this, next time she visits India (and she says she’s already planning), she will use the Citibank Plus Transaction account as her dedicated travel account.
-While the Commbank was handy, the fuss of getting to an internet cafe to reload every so often was something she could have done without.
+While Jane says Citibank ATMs can be found in large cities, Citibank don't have the same number of branches or ATMs as in Australia.
+Having said this, next time she visits India (and she says she's already planning to), she will use the Citibank Plus Transaction account as her dedicated travel account.
+While the Commbank was handy, the fuss of getting to an internet cafe to reload every so often and the hefty conversion fees were things she could have done without.